HannaLAguilar/Coursera_Capstone./README.md

 <img src="./ims/result.png" width=80% align="center">

-The mean of the rent of the clusters 0 and 2 (the ones with more neighborhood) was 720€.
+The mean of the rental of the clusters 0 and 2 (the ones with more neighborhoods) was 720€.

 The final presentation of the project is shown [here](https://github.com/HannaLAguilar/Clustering_neighborhoods-Barcelona/blob/master/Presentation_BCN_clustering_neigh.pdf).